Settings

 - Server Version: Indicates the backend version in use.

-- IDE Version: Displays the version of the interface development environment (IDE).
+- IDE Version: Displays the version of the interface development environment (IDE) used for project development.

 Metadata